-Affiliated with York’s world renowned School of Women’s Studies.
+Affiliated with York’s world renowned School of Gender, Sexuality and Women's Studies.

 Sexuality Studies is an interdisciplinary field that explores artistic, cultural, economic, geographic, historical, literary, political, psychological and social aspects of sexuality.
 Our program examines sexuality in transnational contexts and investigates intersections of sexuality with ability, age, class, ethnicity, gender, gender identity, health, nationality, race and religion.